AbEl9876/hostapd/doc/REPORT.md

 4. **Email sent by choosing the Option 4 in the menu.
 This mail shows the devices of interest and also the connected devices:**

 ![Captura desde 2024-01-06 19-51-47](https://github.com/AbEl9876/hostapd/assets/133850497/f87ece2b-d7ea-4b93-8363-706deaf4f123)

+### Video showing the Demo

+Below, you'll find the [demo video](https://youtu.be/0ztkv-48olo) showcasing the proper functioning of the AP.